 Are our kids ready for whitewater rafting or is a float trip a better match?

 For whitewater rafting trips, our minimum age for children is 6 years old (approximately 45 pounds) for most of the summer season.
 However, high water levels during the early rafting season may increase the minimum age up to 8 – 10 years old and require a more careful screening of all young participants.

 For scenic float trips, our minimum age for children is 4 years old (approximately 40 pounds) for most of the summer season.
-However, high water levels during the early rafting season may increase the minimum age up to 6 years old and require a more careful screening of all young participants.
+However, high water levels during the early rafting season may increase the minimum age.
+Safety is always our first priority.

 Do we still go whitewater rafting when it rains?
 What about our float trip?

 Our Whitewater Rafting and Scenic Float Trips go rain or shine.
 On Whitewater Trips, you’re going to get wet anyway!
 On Scenic Float Trips, showers generally come and go quickly, and we have complimentary splash gear on every boat.
 In the event of extreme weather, we may decide to cancel or reschedule a trip.
 Feel free to call us about the weather forecast an hour before your trip, but a final decision will not be made until you meet us at our meeting location for your scheduled rafting trip.